Can Grievances Work in My Favor?

 How Does this Benefit the Staff and Facility?

-Chris Riedmueller, Product Trainer at GUARDIAN RFID, previously worked as a facility administrator and found grievances very helpful in many ways.
-While he wasn’t the grievance officer, Chris was typically consulted if the grievance couldn’t be answered by utilizing policy and procedures.
+Chris Riedmueller, Product Trainer at GUARDIAN RFID, previously worked as a facility administrator and found grievances helpful in many ways.
+While he wasn’t the grievance officer, Chris was typically consulted if the grievance couldn’t be answered with policy and procedures.
 He found that grievances were extremely useful in how he managed the facility.

 I spent several years mitigating the risk of my facility.
 I saw cases dismissed, not only at my facility but at those of my colleagues, due to the offender failing to utilize the grievance process.
 It is of note, however, that the inmate needs to be made aware of the process, in order for them to use it.
 This can be done through the inmate handbook or orientation.

-While the word “grievance” can give pause to many in the corrections industry, we hope this blog gives insight on how the grievance procedure can be used as a tool to protect line officers, administration, and the facility from potential litigation.
-Learning the requirements of the grievance process teaches staff that the procedure is not a threat to the line staff but helps maintain institutional discipline and security.
-Remember that as you review your grievance procedures, a quick consultation with your risk management team and county attorneys can help to ensure you have the best defense on the field.
+While the term "grievance" can sometimes be daunting in the corrections industry, we hope this blog sheds light on how the grievance procedure can serve as a tool to protect line officers, administration, and the facility from potential litigation.
+Understanding the requirements of the grievance process helps staff recognize that it is not a threat to their authority but rather a means to maintain institutional discipline and security.
+As you review your grievance procedures, consider consulting with your risk management team and county attorneys to ensure you have the strongest defense in place.

 References: